danoneata/strim/README.md

-# Strim: Transcribing speech with images
+# Strim: Speech transcribing with images

-Cross-modal learning of speech paraphrasing from image captioning.
+In this project we distil the knowledge of an image captioning system to a speech paraphrasing system.

 ---